How Cybercriminals Use Microsoft Office Sway to Steal Your Credentials

 Microsoft Sway is one of the latest products in the company’s efforts to invest more heavily in its cloud-only services.

-Sway is one such service.
-Released in 2015, it essentially acts as the web and mobile version of PowerPoint.
+Released in 2015, Sway essentially acts as the web and mobile version of PowerPoint.

-Where PowerPoint is older, clunky, and heavier; Sway is lean, slick, and geared towards being lightweight and easy to use.
+Where PowerPoint is older, clunky, and heavier; Sway is lean, slick, and geared toward being lightweight and easy to use.

 It allows users to create presentations and newsletters and gives them a landing page for their Sway.